batect/batect/ROADMAP.md

 * 'did you mean...' suggestions when requested task doesn't exist (eg. user runs `./batect unittest`, suggests `unit-test` might be what they meant)
 * some way to clean up old images when they're no longer needed
 * handle the user pressing Ctrl-C during startup or cleanup
+* allow tasks to not start any containers if they just have prerequisites (eg. pre-commit task)
+* allow specifying default values for environment variables
+* if a proxy-related environment variable is specified in uppercase but not lowercase (or vice versa), add the other version (eg. if `no_proxy` has a value but `NO_PROXY` does not, default `NO_PROXY` to be the same as `no_proxy`)

 ### Bugs
 * fix the issue where if the fancy output mode is enabled and any of the lines of output is longer than the console width, the progress information